mpuhacz/building_docker_images_using_dev_ops_pipelines_with_private_dev_ops_artifactory_py_pi_feed/README.md

 ## Authentication to Azure DevOps Artifactory

 Let's start with authentication to DevOps Artifactory.
 DevOps Pipelines come with various handy tasks, and one of them is named [PipAuthenticate](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/pip-authenticate?view=azure-devops).
-It's a very simple tool, that takes care of authentication to DevOps Artifacts Python package feeds.
+It's a very simple tool that takes care of authentication to DevOps Artifacts Python package feeds.

 ```yaml
 - task: PipAuthenticate@1